 (8) In subsection (6), specified means specified in the provision of this Act or of the regulations, or in the condition, by which the gaming is deemed not to be lawfully conducted unless that operation is performed by the holder of such a certificate.

-[Section 91 amended by No. 35 of 2003 s.
+[Section 91 amended: No. 35 of 2003 s.
 167.]

 92. Certificates for s.
 91